Ross Goodman: Background

 Goodman was born in Las Vegas, Nevada.
 His father, Oscar Goodman, also an attorney, served as mayor for 12 years; after term limits prevented him from running for office again he was succeeded by his wife Carolyn Goodman.
 He earned his B.A. at the University of San Diego in 1992, and then his J.D. degree in 1995 from the University of Tulsa College of Law.

 In 1992, Goodman was commissioned as a 2nd Lieutenant after completing the Marine Corps' Officer Candidate School in Quantico, VA.
 He completed the Basic Officer Course, and the Marine Corps Combat Development Command in 1996.
 He was certified as a Judge Advocate General Corps from the Naval Justice School in Newport, Rhode Island in 1997 and achieved the rank of Major in the U.S. Marine Corps Reserve (USMCR) in 2000 before leaving for private practice.

-Career and high-profile cases
+Legal career and high-profile cases

 Goodman formed Goodman Law Group, P.C. in 2001, a boutique law firm based in Las Vegas, Nevada.
-Goodman represented parties in multiple high-profile cases, appearing on television shows including Nancy Grace, the Best Defense and truTV (formerly Court TV).
+Goodman represented parties in multiple high-profile cases, appearing on television shows including Nancy Grace, and truTV (formerly Court TV).